ibm-cloud-docs/containers/uc-health.md

 These use cases highlight how workloads on {{site.data.keyword.containerlong}} benefit from the public cloud.
 They have secure compute on isolated bare metal, easy spin-up of clusters for faster development, migration from virtual machines, and data sharing in cloud databases.
 {: shortdesc}

 ## Healthcare provider migrates workloads from inefficient VMs to Ops-friendly containers for reporting and patient systems
 {: #uc_migrate}

 An IT Exec for a healthcare provider has business reporting and patient systems on-premises.
 Those systems go through slow enhancement cycles, which leads to stagnant patient service levels.
 {: shortdesc}

 To improve patient service, the provider looked to {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.contdelivery_full}} to reduce IT expenses and accelerate development, all on a secure platform.
-The provider’s high-use SaaS systems, which held both patient record systems and business report apps, needed updates frequently.
+The provider's high-use SaaS systems, which held both patient record systems and business report apps, needed frequent updates.
 Yet the on-premises environment hindered agile development.
 The provider also wanted to counteract increasing labor costs and a decreasing budget.

 They started by containerizing their SaaS systems and putting them in the cloud.
 From that first step, they went from over-built hardware in a private data center to customizable compute that reduces IT operations, maintenance, and energy.
 To host the SaaS apps, they easily designed Kubernetes clusters to fit their CPU, RAM, and storage needs.
 Another factor for decreased staff costs is that IBM manages Kubernetes, so the provider can focus on delivering better customer service.

 Accelerated development is a key win for the IT Exec.
 With the move to public cloud, Developers can experiment easily with Node.js SDK, pushing changes to Development and Test systems, scaled out on separate clusters.
 Those pushes were automated with open toolchains and {{site.data.keyword.contdelivery_full}}.
 Updates to the SaaS system no longer languished in slow, error-prone build processes.
-The Developers can deliver incremental updates to their users, daily or even more frequently.
+The Developers can deliver incremental updates to their users daily or even more frequently.
 Also, logging and monitoring for the SaaS systems, especially how the patient front-end and back-end reports interact, rapidly integrate into the system.
-Developers don’t waste time building complex logging systems, just to be able to troubleshoot live systems.
+Developers don't waste time building complex logging systems just to be able to troubleshoot live systems.

 Security first: With bare metal for {{site.data.keyword.containerlong_notm}}, the sensitive patient workloads now have familiar isolation but within the flexibility of public cloud.
 From that core, Vulnerability Advisor provides scanning:

 * Image vulnerability scanning
 * Policy scanning based on ISO 27k